shellspec/shellspec/README.md

 * The hook before and after of the examples
 * Skip and pending of the examples
 * Useful and portability standard input / output directive for testing
+* Modern reporting (colorize, failure line number)
+* Coverage (kcov integration, requires kcov and bash)
 * Built-in simple task runner
-* Modern reporting (colorize, failure line number)
 * Extensible architecture (custom matcher, custom formatter, etc...)
 * shellspec is tested by shellspec